Newcastle Thunder

-The Newcastle Thunder are a professional rugby league club based in Newcastle upon Tyne, England.
-They play in the Betfred Championship competition, the second tier of rugby league in the United Kingdom.
-They play their home matches at Kingston Park, also home to rugby union side Newcastle Falcons.
-The club was known as Gateshead Thunder until 2015.
+Newcastle Thunder is a professional rugby league club based in Newcastle upon Tyne, England.
+It was founded in 2000 as Gateshead Thunder, after the merger of the original Gateshead Thunder into Hull F.C. in 1999.
+The Thunder were based in Gateshead until 2014.
+In 2015, the club relocated and changed its name to Newcastle Thunder.
+In 2024, the Newcastle Thunder made a return to Gateshead as their playing base.
+For 2025 they will play their home games at Crow Trees Ground in Swalwell, home of Blaydon RFC.
+The club currently competes in League One, the third tier of rugby league in the United Kingdom.

 History

-The club was formerly known as Gateshead Thunder, and played their home games at Gateshead International Stadium in Gateshead.
-The club was formed by the Thunder 2000 working group, supporters of the original Gateshead Thunder after that organisation made the decision to merge with Hull Sharks at the end of the 1999 season.
-The new club entered the Northern Ford Premiership for the 2001 season, however they struggled to compete, and eventually finished 17th out of the 19 clubs.
+The club was formed by the Thunder 2000 working group, formed by supporters of the original Gateshead Thunder after that organisation made the decision to merge with Hull Sharks at the end of the 1999 season.
+The new club, like the former club, played their home games at Gateshead International Stadium, also the home ground of Gateshead F.C.
+The Thunder entered the Northern Ford Premiership for the 2001 season; however, they struggled to compete, and eventually finished 17th out of the 19 clubs.